fontforge/fontforge/doc/sphinx/ui/misc/xres.rst

    * or one of the color names accepted on the net (red, green, blue, cyan, magenta, yellow, white, black, maroon, olive, navy, purple, lime, aqua, teal, fuchsia, silver)

-.. _xres.font:

-.. object:: Fonts

-   A font may be specified as:

-   <boldness> <italicness> <pointsize> <familyname>

-   (I know the order looks a bit weird but that's what is used by css).

-   * <boldness> can be:

-     * nothing -- the font is not bold
-     * bold -- the font is bold
-     * a number -- (between 0 and 999), a numeric value that gives some idea of how bold the font should be.
-200 would be a light font, 400 an normal font, 700 a bold font and 999 and ultra-black font.
-   * <italicness> can be:

-     * nothing -- the font is not italic
-     * italic -- the font is italic
-     * oblique -- the font is oblique (italic)
-   * <pointsize> can be:

-     * nothing -- a default point size is chosen
-     * a number followed by "pt" -- specifies the point size.

-   Examples

-   * bold 14pt helvetica

-     Helvetica Bold at 14 points
-   * italic 10pt times

-     Times italic at 10 points

 .. _xres.Keyboards: